Typing Math in Microsoft Word

 •To obtain $\sqrt[4]{x}$, type \qdrt followed by spacebar, followed by x, followed by spacebar.

-•To obtain $\sqrt[4]{x+5}$, where you want the x+5 inside the fourth root, you must use parentheses: Type \qdrt followed by spacebar, followed by (x+5), followed by spacebar.
+•To obtain $\sqrt[4]{x+5}$, where you want the x+5 inside the fourth root, you must use parentheses: type \qdrt followed by spacebar, followed by (x+5), followed by spacebar.

-•To obtain $\sqrt[4]{x+5}+7$, where you want the x+5 inside the fourth root and the +7 outside the fourth root: Type \qdrt followed by spacebar, followed by (x+5), followed by spacebar, followed by +7.
+•To obtain $\sqrt[4]{x+5}+7$, where you want the x+5 inside the fourth root and the +7 outside the fourth root: type \qdrt followed by spacebar, followed by (x+5), followed by spacebar, followed by +7.

-•The fraction $\frac{3}{7}$ can be typed with 3, then /, then 7, then press spacebar.
+•To obtain $\frac{3}{7}$: type 3, then /, then 7, then spacebar.
 The fraction will appear larger if typed on its own line, as shown below.

-•To type $\frac{x+1}{x+3}$, you must type parentheses around the numerator and denominator, i.e., (x + 1), then /, then (x+3), then spacebar.
+•To obtain $\frac{x+1}{x+3}$, you must type parentheses around the numerator and denominator, i.e., (x + 1), then /, then (x+3), then spacebar.

-•To type $\frac{3}{5y}$, type 3, then /, then 5y, then spacebar.
+•To obtain $\frac{3}{5y}$: type 3, then /, then 5y, then spacebar.
 (You can type parentheses around the denominator, 5y, which results in the same output.)

-•To type $\frac{3}{5}y$, type 3, then /, then 5, then spacebar, then y.
+•To obtain $\frac{3}{5}y$: type 3, then /, then 5, then spacebar, then y.

 G